jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 - Load the image on your phone or tablet
 - Put the mobile in front of the camera
-- CON: mobile screens reflective
+- CON: mobile screens are reflective
 - PRO: highly available

 ---